meesterturner/cpcsprite/README.md

 ### Locomotive BASIC
 The RSX commands are as follows:

-`|get, <spritenumber>`
+`|get, <spritenumber>`, `<startscreenaddress>`
-This will copy an 8x16 block, starting at the uppermost-left corner of the screen, into the sprite bank at the position specified by the sprite number.
+This will copy an 8x16 block, starting at the screen address specified, into the sprite bank at the position specified by the sprite number.
+At present, the top-left corner must be aligned to the top of a character block (e.g. pixel lines 1, 9, 17, etc)

 `|put, <spritenumber>, <x>, <y>`
 This will paste a copy of the sprite with the given number at the co-ordinates given.
 X co-ordinates are 1-80 (160 pixels in `MODE 0`, can anchor to every second pixel due to screen memory) Y co-ordinates are 1-200, 1 being the top line.